Appraisals vs. Valuations What Is the Difference?

 What Is a Valuation?

 A valuation is a less formal estimate of an item’s worth, often used for preliminary decisions or non-binding purposes.
-While it can be conducted by experts, a valuation does not typically involve the same level of rigor, documentation, or compliance with professional standards as an appraisal.
+Experts can conduct a valuation, but it does not typically involve the same rigor, documentation, or compliance with professional standards as an appraisal.

 Purpose: Valuations provide a general sense of value, often used in buying, selling, or portfolio management.